Table of Contents

 Responding to an Exam Question

-When responding, you should know for yourself if you are giving an answer or a guess.
+When responding, you should know for yourself whether you are giving an answer or a guess.
 (Ironically, the less you know the difference, the more obvious the difference is in the eyes of the grader.)

 Except for “honest” misunderstandings you hold, you shouldn't need the answer key or graded papers to know you don't know.
 It is the same when doing homework.
 Do something about the weaknesses identified/exposed by the exam questions (even if it is the last final of your last term at CMU).

-Miscellaneous gripes:
+Miscellaneous Gripes:

 • A not-false statement is not the same as a correct response.
 There is no partial credit for answering “1+1=2” to “What is the meaning of life?”.